dotnetmurf/BackEndDevFinalProject/README.md

 ### Testing with REST Client

-If testing is done in Visual Studio Code and the REST Client extension is installed, the API can be tested with the following test files located within the project:
+If testing is done in Visual Studio Code with the REST Client extension installed, the API can be tested with the following test files located within the project:

 - TestApi.http
 - UserApi.http